dorakrem/CovidTrack/README.md

 # CovidTrack
 CovidTrack is a comprehensive website designed to monitor and track COVID-19 cases through a certain map highlighting the Points Of Interest (POIs) for each covid case.
 This platform provides essential features for both users and administrators, ensuring efficient tracking and management of COVID-19 data.

-Technologies and Frameworks Used:
+Technologies and Frameworks:
 * HTML: For structuring the web pages.
 * CSS: For styling the website to ensure a responsive and user-friendly interface.
 * JavaScript: For implementing interactive elements and functionalities on the client side.